ayhan219/Music/README.md

 # 🎵 Music Stream App

-A Spotify-inspired full-stack music streaming web application that lets users log in with Google, explore music via Deezer, and enjoy a clean, modern UI.
+A full-stack music streaming web application that lets users log in with Google, explore music via Deezer, and enjoy a clean, modern UI.
+> 🎵 **Note:** Due to API limitations, Deezer only provides 30-second previews of tracks — full-length music is not available.
+>
+>
+> ⚠️ **CORS Warning:** When fetching data from the Deezer API, you may encounter CORS (Cross-Origin Resource Sharing) errors in the browser.
+> To temporarily bypass this, visit [https://cors-anywhere.herokuapp.com/corsdemo](https://cors-anywhere.herokuapp.com/corsdemo) and click "Request temporary access to the demo server".

 ---